Graham-MacIsaac/Seamless-Twitter-Project/index.md

   df = pd.concat(csvs)
 ```
 <br>
-However there were a bunch of "promoted" columns that looked like they might be empty, which would make sense since Seamless had an ad budget of $0 and wasn't promoting anything.
-However just to be sure I looked at every row in those columns to make sure they were in fact empty.
+Howeverm there were a bunch of "promoted" columns that looked like they might be empty.
+Seamless had an ad budget of $0 and wasn't promoting anything so this made sense.
+Just to be sure I looked at every row in those columns to make sure they were in fact empty.
 <br><br>

 ```python